slaclab/lcls-tools/docs/Correlation_Plot.md

-# Correlation Plots
+# Correlation Plot

+## About
 These tools are used to find a relationship between the size of the beam and the    magnate strength.
 The sections below contains packages that are used to view and analyze the correlation plots as well as test if that code works correctly.

-# How to view a Correlation Plot
+## How to view a Correlation Plot
 The purpose of this package is to unpack a mat file and allow the examination of the correlation plots.
 The tool currently has hard coded paths specific to the author of the code and will need to be updated to suit everyone.
-You can find this package on [GitHub.com](https://github.com/slaclab/lcls-tools/tree/master/lcls_tools/cor_plot).
+This package may soon be available at  [GitHub.com](https://github.com/slaclab/lcls-tools/tree/master/lcls_tools/cor_plot).

 ### Useful Information
- -Uses cor_plot tools from lcls-tools.
+ - Uses cor_plot tools from lcls-tools.
- -Loads data and plots a correlation plot from the data.
+ - Loads data and plots a correlation plot from the data.
- -Error bars indicate the deviance from the mean at each x value.
+ - Error bars indicate the deviance from the mean at each x value.
- -x values (magnet strength) are found using the tool ctrl_vals.
+ - x values (magnet strength) are found using the tool ctrl_vals.
- -At each x value, some number of iterations will be taken.
+ - At each x value, some number of iterations will be taken.

 A specific fit and beam name can be chosen from the following lists:
 FIT = ['Gaussian', 'Asymmetric', 'Super', 'RMS', 'RMS cut peak', 'RMS cut area', 'RMS floor']